-IT and operations experts gain their expertise by working on a variety of platforms, issues, problems and meltdowns for clients in different industries.
-In other words, a solution they found for someone else just may work for you, or at least give them a good starting place from which to work.
-Unless your location is one of many of your company’s locations in the U.S. or around the world, chances are you don’t have the luxury of calling the IT department.
+IT and operations experts gain their expertise by working on various platforms, issues, problems, and meltdowns for clients in different industries.
+In other words, a solution they found for someone else may work for you, or at least give them a good starting place from which to work.
+Unfortunately, unless your location is one of many of your company’s locations in the U.S. or worldwide, chances are you don’t have the luxury of calling the IT department.
 Outsourcing your operations management and IT services gives you that peace of mind but in the form of calling your IT company.

 Your IT and Operational Needs Have Surpassed Your In-House Expertise

 As your business grows, this is bound to happen.
-Most companies get by for a while by relying on that one employee who knows more about your systems than others do.
+Most companies get by for a while by relying on that one team member who knows more about your systems than others do.
 Eventually, your operational and IT needs will surpass that one person’s knowledge.
 That one person ends up frustrated who frustrates others when things aren’t operating the way they can and should.
 Relying on an inexperienced person to handle your IT is costlier in the long run in terms of lost productivity and repairing any damage or inefficiencies caused compared to outsourcing to IT experts.
-Once in place and streamlined to your process, your outsourced IT can help train your in-house team so everything and everyone is more efficient, and far less frustrated.
+Once in place and streamlined to your process, your outsourced IT can help train your in-house team.
+Hence, everything and everyone is more efficient and far less frustrated.

 You Need Fresh, Unbiased Blood

 Because technology often changes much faster than businesses can add headcount or keep up with, many internal IT teams lack either the capacity or the skill set to keep every facet of your IT infrastructure running smoothly.
-Differences of opinions ensue and the project stagnates.
-Outsourcing operations management and IT services brings in the fresh, unbiased blood needed to choose a direction and go forward with it, backed by expertise gained working on projects similar to yours for other businesses.
+As a result, differences of opinion ensue, and the project stagnates.
+Outsourcing operations management and IT services bring in the fresh, unbiased blood needed to choose a direction and go forward with it, backed by expertise gained working on projects similar to yours for other businesses.

 It’s perfectly natural to somewhat work in a bubble.
 Your operations are set up.
 They work.
 All goes smoothly.
 Until, BAM!
 They don’t.
 Your network goes down thanks to a disaster, malware, whatever.
 The more connected we are, the more vulnerable we are to such things.
 Since threats change daily, it’s impossible to be aware of everything that threatens your operations.
 Outsourced IT pros work in the outside world, and it’s their job to keep up with the latest threats.
 And, it’s their goal to protect your business from them as much as humanly possible.